salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-window-fetch.md

 Patch the `Window.fetch` property and intercept calls to it to block disallowed URLs.

-### Distorted behavior
+### Distorted Behavior

 The `Window.fetch` distortion examines the `hostname` and the `pathname` of the URL, and if it matches one of the disallowed entries, it rejects the promise.

 ### Disallowed endpoints

-Locker disallows endpoints:
+Lightning Web Security disallows endpoints:

 - Containing `"/aura"` in the URL.
 - Containing `"/webruntime"` in the URL.